For teaching courses of any kind as well as all other University events, the 3G rule is no longer mandatory.

 In addition, students still have the option in individual cases, within the current deadlines, to submit a justified and documented hardship application for a semester in which delays in study time have occurred due to the direct and demonstrable effects of the coronavirus pandemic on teaching and study.
 This application must be accompanied by appropriate proof and evidence, such as a certificate from the Examinations Office regarding restrictions suffered for instance due to cancelled/postponed compulsory courses/examinations.

-The new form for the summer semester 2021 will be available via the forms in eCampus from the start of the lecture period on 12 April 2021 and for one month after the end of the lecture period (16 August 2021).
+The form for a semester will be available via the forms in eCampus from the start of the lecture period until one month after the end of the lecture period.

 For further information on long-term tuition fees, please see: https://www.uni-goettingen.de/en/41421.html